- The International Kitchen

 - Breakfast at the hotel.

-- The day begins with a shared small group guided food tour through Ponta Delgada, the lively capital of the Azores.
-As you explore the city, you will learn about its rich history and how local gastronomy has evolved alongside it.
-Along the way, enjoy tastings of traditional Azorean foods and drinks, all sourced from local producers and eateries.
-It’s a flavorful introduction to the culture and heritage of São Miguel Island.
+- The day begins with a shared small group food tour — a guided Ponta Delgada food tour through the lively capital of the Azores.
+As you explore the city, you will learn about its rich history and how Azorean cuisine and local gastronomy have evolved alongside it.
+Along the way, enjoy tastings of traditional Azorean foods and drinks, all sourced from local producers and eateries — a perfect introduction to local flavors, local foods, and Azorean culture.

-- After the food tour, visit a family-owned vineyard nestled in the heart of São.
-Established in the early 20th century, this vineyard has been lovingly maintained across generations, producing elegant wines that reflect the island’s volcanic terroir.
-Guests will enjoy a guided tour of the estate, followed by a tasting of three distinct wines paired with regional tapas—a relaxed and intimate experience that showcases the unique character of Azorean viticulture.
+- After the food tour, visit a family-owned vineyard nestled in the heart of São Miguel.
+Established in the early 20th century, this vineyard has been lovingly maintained across generations, producing elegant wines that reflect the island’s volcanic soil and unique terroir.
+You will enjoy a guided tour of the estate, followed by a tasting of three distinct wines paired with regional tapas — a relaxed and intimate experience that highlights the island’s wine culture.

-- Return to hotel and dinner on your own – if you are still hungry!
+- Return to the hotel.
+Dinner on your own — if you are still hungry!

 - Overnight.